Mhalali/Mass_Casualty_Incident_Project/README_DEV.md

 # MCI Bot (Mass Casualty Incident Bot) - Developer Documentation

 This document contains all the technical details needed for setting up, running, and maintaining the MCI Bot.
-It is intended for developers who need to manage the bot, including setting up Speech-to-Text (STT), Text-to-Speech (TTS), and deploying it to a server.
+It is intended for developers who need to manage the bot, focusing on its current text-based implementation, bot commands, and setup for running locally or on a Raspberry Pi.

 ## Setup Instructions

 ### Prerequisites

-- **Microsoft Azure Account**: Sign up for a free Azure account if you don't already have one.
-Enable Speech Services for STT and TTS.
-- **Python 3.x**: Ensure Python 3.x is installed on your machine.
+- **Python 3.x**: Ensure Python 3.x is installed on your machine or Raspberry Pi.
 - **Git**: Ensure Git is installed for version control.
+- **OpenAI API Key**: Obtain an OpenAI API key for the bot’s GPT integration.
+- **Discord Developer Account**: Set up a Discord bot and obtain the token for authentication.

 ### Installation Steps